Mark1-15/project-1/README.md

 ##### Functionality Testing

-This section will document the testing the website will under go to ensure everything about the website is working as it should be.
+This section will document the testing the website will undergo to ensure everything about the website is working as it should be.
 A table is below noting the action to test, the expected behaviour, and whether or not it passes or fails.

 | Action        | Expected behaviour  | Pass/Fail|
 | ------------- |:-------------:| -----:|